KIT-CMS/Excalibur/README.md

 It is based on [Artus](https://github.com/artus-analysis/Artus "Artus Analysis") which in turn is (largely) based on [Kappa](https://github.com/KappaAnalysis "Kappa and KappaTools").
 The predecessor of this framework was also named excalibur and can be found [here](https://ekptrac.physik.uni-karlsruhe.de/trac/excalibur "excalibur")  (protected).

+Please also have a look at the documentation for [Artus](https://github.com/artus-analysis/Artus/blob/master/README.md "Artus Readme") and [HarryPlotter](https://github.com/artus-analysis/Artus/blob/master/HarryPlotter/README.md "HarryPlotter Readme").

 ## Installation of the Excalibur Framework

 ### Requirements